SKT1803/pylab-installer/README.md

 <div align="center">

-# A Modern Python Compiler and Notebook Runner for Desktop
+# A Modern Python IDE and Notebook Runner for Desktop

 </div>